 The most important console shooter of the 2000s wasn’t born as the star of Microsoft’s first console.
 In its earliest form it was actually an RTS destined for the Mac.
 Weird?
 Definitely.
-But for such a huge, mainstream series, Halo’s entire history—specifically its on-again, off-again relationship with PC gaming—is a bizarre and twisting path leading to last week’s free release of half a game, , for PC.
+But for such a huge, mainstream series, Halo’s entire history—specifically its on-again, off-again relationship with PC gaming—is a bizarre and twisting path.
 Halo’s PC story starts on the Mac, involves the death of a beloved strategy game developer, a canceled MMO, and years-late ports locked behind new versions of DirectX.

 The game that was made to sell Xboxes, and then Windows Vista, and then Xboxes again, was first introduced to the world by Apple legend Steve Jobs.

 It was 1999, and Steve Jobs was on stage at MacWorld, talking about Apple’s renewed commitment to gaming.
 Halo was “one of the coolest [games] I’ve ever seen,” he said.
 Jobs announced it would be out in early 2000.
 But even , a third-person shooter starring recognizable (though much uglier) versions of Master Chief and Elites driving around in a warthog and ghosts, was its second form.
 A few years later Bungie released a video , showing off its earliest prototype, an RTS in the vein of its previous game Myth.
 Almost nothing, at that point, had recognizable Halo DNA.